-The next task is to partition Ω into finitely many mutually exclusive and exhaustive segments, where each segment is labelled with a symbol or letter.
-The partitioning is based on the magnitude and phase of the complex-valued signal $\mathcal{X}^{\alpha}(t)$ as well as the density of data points in these segments, following the procedure described in [3].
+The next task is to partition Ω into finitely many mutually exclusive and exhaustive segments, where each segment is labeled with a symbol or letter.
+The partitioning is based on the magnitude and phase of the complexvalued signal $\mathscr{X}^{\alpha}(t)$ as well as the density of data points in these segments, following the procedure described in [3].
 Each point in the partitioned data set is represented by a pair of symbols; one belonging to the alphabet Σ_R based on the magnitude (i.e., in the radial direction) and the other belonging to the alphabet Σ_A based on the phase (i.e., in the angular direction).
-In this way, the complex-valued signal $\mathcal{X}^{\alpha}(t)$ is partitioned into a symbol sequence by associating each pair of symbols to a single symbol belonging to an alphabet Σ that is defined as:
+In this way, the complexvalued signal $\mathscr{X}^{\alpha}(t)$ is partitioned into a symbol sequence by associating each pair of symbols to a single symbol belonging to an alphabet Σ that is defined as